misasa/actsasmappable/README.md

 # Description

 ActsAsMappable is a Rails plugin for adding the ability to generate map from ActiveRecord mode.
-This gem is referred by [medusa](https://github.com/misasa/medusa "follow instruction").
+This is referred by [medusa](https://github.com/misasa/medusa "follow instruction").

 ## Installation